MARS-Group-HAW/model-knp-traffic/README.md

 See Section 3.1.4 of the [final report](./Documentation/KNP_Traffic_Model_Final_Report.pdf) for more details.

-### Model Output
+### Heatmap Output

-The model produces raster data as part of its output.
-These raster data cotnain different information that can be used to create heatmaps.
-The following information are provided in the form of raster data:
+The model produces three heatmaps over the `KnpRoadNetwork` as part of its output, containing the following information:

 - `TrafficGrid`: movement density on the `KnpRoadNetwork`
 - `TrafficJamGrid`: location and duration of traffic jams